Restorative Practice is all about relationships – making, maintaining and, when necessary, repairing relationships.

 What are the five steps of restorative practice?

-- Ripples of harm – Who has been harmed and how have they been harmed?
-What has been the most difficult thing for you?
+3. Impact – Who has been affected and how have they been affected?
+What has been the hardest thing for you?

-- Needs – What do you need in order to find closure?
-What do you need to move forward?
+4. Needs – What do you need in order to find closure/to move forward?

-- What next?
+5. What next?
+What needs to happen now?
 What do you think will make things better?
-What needs to happen?

-Restorative Practice promotes empathy and understanding and works to bring a sense of closure/repair to difficult situations.
+Restorative Practice promotes empathy, compassion and understanding and works to bring a sense of closure/repair to difficult situations.
+It is not always appropriate to bring people together and it should not be seen as inferior to work with people separately.
+If people are willing to come together, have sincere motives and don’t feel it will cause more harm, a restorative meeting is something that can be considered.
 Ongoing risk assessments are undertaken by trained facilitators to ensure no further harm is caused and those who have caused harm accept responsibility for their actions before restorative work is pursued.

 Becoming a restorative school